Skip to Content

 What is a Low Fade haircut?

-A Low Fade haircut is a haircut where the hair starts to Taper much lower down the head.
-In a low fade cut, the fade will finish around 3 inches from the thickest part of the hairline.
+A Low Fade haircut is a haircut where the hair starts to taper much lower down the head.
+In a low fade cut, the fade will typically start around 1 inch above the perimeter hairlines at the ears and the nape of the neck.
 As with any other type of fade cut, men can have the hair on the top of their head as long as they would like.

 However, a Low Fade style can give men more freedom about what the rest of their style looks like.
 Because there is more hair involved in the whole style, it is easier to create distinctive features and definitions in the hair.